epmd-edp/codebase-operator/README.md

     - jira.credentialName                             # Name of secret with credentials to Jira server;
  ```

-_**NOTE:** Follow instruction to create namespace [edp-install-openshift](https://github.com/epmd-edp/edp-install/blob/master/documentation/openshift_install_edp.md#install-edp) or [edp-install-kubernetes](https://github.com/epmd-edp/edp-install/blob/master/documentation/kubernetes_install_edp.md#install-edp)._

-Inspect the sample of launching a Helm template for Codebase operator installation:
+Install operator in the <edp_cicd_project> namespace with helm command.
+Bellow is the installation command example:
 ```bash
 helm install codebase-operator epamedp/codebase-operator --version <chart_version> --namespace <edp_cicd_project> --set name=codebase-operator --set global.edpName=<edp_cicd_project> --set global.platform=<platform_type>
 ```

-* Check the <edp_cicd_project> namespace that should contain Deployment with your operator in a running status.
+* Check the <edp_cicd_project> namespace that should contain operator deployment with your operator in a running status

 ### Related Articles